Holy Trinity church, Stratford-upon-Avon

-Heritage Highlights: Tomb of William Shakespeare
+HERITAGE HIGHLIGHTS: Tomb of William Shakespeare

 William Shakespeare is buried in Holy Trinity church, and visitors can view not only his grave, but the parish registers that recorded his birth and his death.
 Apart from its association with Shakespeare the church is well worth a visit, containing as it does architectural features that date back to the early 13th century.

 Holy Trinity is possibly the most heavily visited parish church in the UK.
 It is located in a lovely location on the banks of the River Avon, a short walk from most of the major Shakespeare sites in the town centre.

 The answer is no, but to find the real reason, you have to go back in history, to the 14th century.
 In 1331 the Bishop of Winchester founded a chantry at Holy Trinity for a 'College' of 5 priests.
 In 1451 the College was confirmed in a grant by Henry VI, and Holy Trinity became what is called a 'Collegiate Church' (i.e. administered by a 'college' of canons).

 After Shakespeare retired to Stratford, he purchased part shares in the tithe privileges.
 Thus, he had a share in both the revenues and the administration duties of the church.
 It is for this reason that Shakespeare is granted the privilege of being buried in the sanctuary of Holy Trinity.

 The 15th century south porch features a sanctuary knocker.
 If an accused criminal managed to reach this knocker before he was apprehended, he could claim the right of sanctuary within the church, and thus avoid prosecution for a period of 37 days.

-Address: Holy Trinity Church Parish office, Old Town, Stratford-upon-Avon,
+Address: Holy Trinity Church Parish office, Old Town, Stratford-upon-Avon, Warwickshire, England, CV37 9BG

 Attraction Type: Historic Church

-Website: Stratford upon Avon, Holy Trinity Church
+Website: Holy Trinity church

 Phone: 01789 266316